 - Black and Grey Morality: There are some genuinely villainous characters in the show, but the heroes are willing to bend the rules to achieve their goals.

 - Dark and Troubled Past: Margot previously served some people who appear to be very dangerous, and is not yet free from her obligations to them.
-Benjamin is alleged to have killed someone in his past, though it's not clear if this is actually true.

 - Depraved Bisexual: Both Felicity and The Benefactor are this, the latter moreso since he isn't afraid to kill anyone who gets in his way.
+Margot as well.

 - Green-Eyed Monster: Margot seems to be aware that something is going on between Benjamin and Alice, and obviously isn't happy about it.
 Danny, who has a crush on Sophie, also isn't particularly thrilled by the fact that she seems to be warming up to Shawn.

 - He-Man Woman Hater: The leader of the syndicate Margot used to belong to who was actually her father seems to be quite the misogynist.
 She was next in line to replace him, but does not believe she would ever have been allowed to do so, which appears to be the reason she left.

 - Lighter and Softer: Thus far, the tone of this show has been much more light-hearted than that of Scandal or How to Get Away with Murder.
 However, Word of Dante is that the show isn't that way.

 - Private Investigator: Alice Vaughn, the protagonist is one.